mmsaki/nft-trading-analysis/README.md

 ## Comparisons

-In this `development` branch, we will analyze all the collections to compare if they outperfromed each other.
+Welcome to the `development` branch, we will analyze all the collections and compare if they outperfromed each other.

-## Three Collections Comparison
+## The Three Collections
 * [meek_analysis](./meek_analysis.ipynb)
 * [chris_analysis](./chris_analysis.ipynb)
 * [angel_analysis](./angel_analysis.ipynb)